-The city is a member of the Most Ancient European Towns Network and is also the site of the University of Cádiz.
+The city of Cadiz is a member of the Most Ancient European Towns Network and is also the site of the University of Cádiz.

 Situated on a narrow slice of land surrounded by the sea‚ Cádiz is, in most respects, a typically Andalusian city with a wealth of attractive vistas and well-preserved historical landmarks.
 The older part of Cádiz within the remnants of the city walls is commonly referred to as the Old Town.